Got a question?

-Road Noise Testing
+Road Noise Frequency

 The noise is caused by the tire tread and road surface interaction.
 The tire tread design and tire sidewall stiffness have a lot of influence on cavity resonances that cause tonal noise around 200-250 Hz.
 The vehicle verification is done by analysis of sound pressure level (SPL), third octave band spectra, narrow band spectra and Articulation Index (AI) at different vehicle speeds and welldefined road surface types for noise, vibration and harshness (NVH) testing, e.g. smooth, coarse, grooved and standardized surface for pass-by noise measurements.
 Transient noise and comfort while driving over bumps must also be evaluated.